-Revenue Management Without Commitment: Dynamic Pricing and Periodic Fire Sales
+Revenue Management Without Commitment: Dynamic Pricing and Periodic Flash Sales

 Keywords: revenue management, commitment power, dynamic pricing, fire sales, inattention frictions

 Suggested Citation: Suggested Citation